 To safely detect a motor stall, the stall threshold must be determined using a specific SGTHRS setting and a specific motor velocity or velocity range.
-Further, the motor current setting has a certain influence and should not be modified once optimum values are determined.
-Therefore, determine the maximum load that the motor can drive without stalling.
+Further, the motor current setting has a certain influence and should not be modified, once optimum values are determined.
+Therefore, the maximum load needs to be determined the motor can drive without stalling.
 At the same time, monitor SG_RESULT at this load.
-Select the stall threshold value safely within the application limits, to allow for parameter stray.
-More refined evaluation may also react to a change of SG_RESULT by determining a fitting value for SGTHRS in the application, e.g., moving away from the home position, rather than comparing to a fixed threshold.
-This will rule out effects like production stray which influence the absolute value.
+The stall threshold should be a value safely within the operating limits, to allow for parameter stray.
+More refined evaluation may also react to a change of SG_RESULT rather than comparing to a fixed threshold.
+This will rule out certain effects which influence the absolute value.